 At this age, friendships may be based more on shared values and trust rather than just common interests.
 Having friends among their peers can help them navigate the emotional ups and downs of adolescence.
 Romantic interest in others might start to emerge around this time.

-They might also become more self-conscious about their body at this age.
-Some of this is going to be a natural result of the changes they’re undergoing.
+They might also become more self-conscious about their body at this age and the new awareness they all have at this age.
+It is important to reassure your daughter that age and progression of puberty is a spectrum and genetics is important.
+Some of the new awareness is going to be a natural result of the changes they’re undergoing.
 But sometimes, these concerns can lead to problems like eating disorders and body image issues.

 Your daughter might start trying to emphasize their individuality by changing how they dress, what they listen to, watch or read, or how they look.
 Their friends may offer them a friendly environment to try out new ideas.